dojo/docs/dojo/NodeList.rst

       return node.innerHTML == "foo";
     });

-  // or using the string version: var hasFoo = dojo.query("a").some("return item.innerHTML == 'foo';");
+  // or using the string version (item is the node): var hasFoo = dojo.query("a").some("return item.innerHTML == 'foo';");

 :every: